aroliani/aroliani/README.md

 ---

 ## 👩‍💻 About Me
-I'm an Informatics student at President University, just trying to make sense of cybersecurity, websites, and maybe some mobile apps when my brain lets me.
+Hello there...
+Just trying to make sense of cybersecurity, websites, and maybe some mobile apps when my brain lets me.

 Sometimes I design stuff, sometimes I code it, and sometimes I stare at the screen wondering what broke (spoiler: it was me).
 Still learning, still curious, and mostly just trying not to crash my laptop.